Single-Course Dansk 10 ECTS

 Course Content

-AC circuit analysis: phasor notation, impedance, DC and AC-coupled instrumentation amplifiers, active low-pass and high-pass filters, frequency characteristics.
+AC circuit analysis: Phasor notation, impedance, DC and AC-coupled instrumentation amplifiers, passive and active low-pass and high-pass filters, frequency characteristics.

-Digital concepts: Microcontroller architecture, including interrupt, timers and ADC.
+Digital concepts: Register-based programming of microcontroller, including interrupt, timers and ADC.

 Interfacing analog systems: Sampling, quantization noise, aliasing.
 Pulse width modulation (PWM).

-Project: Amplification, filtering, digitization, storage and display of ECG signal.
+Prototyping assignments: Amplification, filtering, digitization, storage and display of digitized signal.

 Recommended prerequisites